The Lancet June 26, 2021

 Population

-Patients with recent myocardial infarction, stroke, or established peripheral arterial disease
+Patients with recent myocardial infarction, ischemic stroke, or symptomatic peripheral arterial disease

 Comparator